-70,000 tourists visit the Galapagos Islands every year, making them Ecuador’s most popular tourist destination.
+Around 70,000 tourists visit the Galapagos Islands every year, making them Ecuador’s most popular tourist destination.
 Of the 30 islands only 4 are inhabited by people.
 Due to the islands’ climate it is possible to see the many species of animals unique to the Galapagos Islands throughout the year.
 However, there are still two seasons caused by the currents around the islands.
 In the cool season (July to December), the weather is fresh due to the southeast winds and the Peru Current.
 The waters can get quite cold and it can also be quite misty.
 However, the cool season is also the dry season.
 The warm and wet season is from January to June, when the warmer currents from Panama cause a water temperature between 20 and 26 degrees centigrade.
-Air temperature can be 30 degrees centigrade or more, although you can expect it to rain more often.
+Air temperature can be 30 degrees centigrade or more.

 In the 1930’s several mysterious deaths and disappearances among the European community on the island of Floreana put Galapagos in the news.
 A book by John Treherne about these events contributed to making the Galagapagos Islands famous and a popular tourist destination.

 The Galapagos Islands contain the most active volcanoes in the world and eruptions have taken place on Fernandina, Isabela, Pinta, Marchena, Santiago and Floreana.
 Now the most active volcanoes are found on Fernandina, Isabela, Pinta and Marchena, and volcanic activity may be seen occasionally on each of these islands.